 A solicitor is always required when you are re-mortgaging with a new lender.
 This is because a new secured charge must be registered against the property and the former lender’s charge removed.
 In addition, for your own protection, it is vital you receive independent advice on the clauses contained in the new mortgage agreement, which may be very different from your previous one.

 Your conveyancing solicitor will also ensure that, when the new funds are released to you, your former lender is paid, and any balance of funds is transferred to you.

 A mortgage is a considerable commitment.
 Given you are committing to paying back tens, if not hundreds of thousands of pounds, any investment in legal fees to ensure your interests are protected is well worth it.
 The last thing you want is to be forced into an uncomfortable situation years’ down the line because of an unfavourable clause buried in the ‘small print’ of your mortgage deed.

-Bennett Griffin are award winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our residential property department is able to advise and assist you in relation to both mortgages and re-mortgages.
 Please contact us on 01903 229 999 or by email at email@example.com for more information.

 For an entertaining explanation of the 2008 crash, read or watch Michael Lewis’s The Big Short.